 I wouldn’t allow your plant to go any more than 3 weeks without watering it though you should not water it any more than every 2 weeks.
 Personally, I advise you to perform the finger test I mentioned above before watering an aloe plant at least until such time when you understand the specific watering needs of your individual plant.

-How do you water an aloe plant
+How to water an aloe plant correctly

 With some houseplants preferring to be watered from the top and others preferring to be watered from the bottom how do you water an aloe plant?